 |4.
 Place the last stitch on the needle, making sure that the leading leg is in front of the needle.|

-The illustrations above don't look nearly as daunting as the actual piece of knitting does, but if you gently pull the loops out to the side of the work, you can see which strands to pick up.
-Watching Vicki's tutorial on the DVD really helps show this.
+The illustrations above don’t look nearly as daunting as the actual piece of knitting does, but if you gently pull the loops out to the side of the work, you can see which strands to pick up.
+Watch Vicki’s tutorial on the DVD for a step by step explanation for fixing a dropped stitch.

 (TECHknitter has developed a method in which you put the piece of knitting on a blocking surface and pin the loops out straight from the knitting.
 This secures everything; you unpin as you pick up the loops, so everything is tidy as you go along.
 Take a look at her blog!)